 - With very rare exception, do not aggregate stories that rely on anonymous sources: we don’t know how reliable or independent the source might be.
 If a responsible publication relies on an anonymous source, it may be acceptable to cite it, but only after discussion with your editor.

-- Newsweek reporters should use anonymous sources only rarely, in consultation with their editors (at least one of whom must know the identity of the source).
+- WNN reporters should use anonymous sources only rarely, in consultation with their editors (at least one of whom must know the identity of the source).

 - Essentially, try to fact-check your story by using as many sources as possible.